CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Blocks/IMobilityFlag.md

 ## ZenMethods
 #### Matches
-You can chek if two IMobilityFlag objects are equal:
+You can check if two IMobilityFlag objects are equal:
 Returns a bool.
 ```
 flagOne.matches(other);